 Basic starter kit prices start at £10.
-However, if you want to save money in the long run then invest in a pen with coils.
+However, if you want to save money in the long run then invest in a pod or a pen with coils.
 They last longer so you won’t have to keep buying those disposable tops.

-Total for this lot from Vape and Juice was £46.99 (I got 10% off with the discount code WELCOME10 which you can use too!)
+Total for this lot from Vape and Juice was £46.99 (Get 10% off with the discount code WELCOME10)

 I was previously spending £27 a week (or more if I had a night out!).
-Now I get a juice each week for £5 and a coil once a month.
+Now I get a juice each week for £5 and a new coil every two to three weeks.

 If you’re spending £30 pound a week on smokes then you’ll start saving money by the second week of vaping!